aidantr/FuzzyCRegression.jl/docs/src/package.md

 will install the package and its dependencies, which include [Optim.jl](https://julianlsolvers.github.io/Optim.jl/stable/) for minimization and [ForwardDiff.jl](https://juliadiff.org/ForwardDiff.jl/stable/) for automatic differentiation.

 ## Fitting the FCR model
+There are two ways to fit an FCR model, using DataFrames and using simple arrays.
+The model is fit on a DataFrame (from the DataFrames.jl package) using `fit(df,y_name,x_name,G,m,...)`

 An FCR model is fit using `fit(y,X,G,m,...)`.
 The arguments are
   - `y` a vector holding values of the dependent variable